Statistical formulation of Onsager-Machlup variational principle: Statistical formulation of OMVP

 By substituting Eq.~(\ref{PathProb}) into Eq.~(\ref{DefQX}) and employing the saddle-point approximation used in the large deviation theory~\cite{Varadhan66,Touchette09}, the approximate CGF is given by

 where $N$ is the normalization factor determined by the condition $K_X(0)=0$.
-Equations~(\ref{QX}) and (\ref{DifA}) are the proposed SOMVP.
+Equations~(\ref{QX}) and (\ref{DifA}) are the proposed SOMVP in this paper.
 In the above, $\Omega$ is the modified OM integral to be maximized with respect to both $\mathbf v(\mathbf r,t)$ and $\mathbf x(\mathbf r,t)$ under the given initial condition $\mathbf x_0(\mathbf r)$.
 As shown in Eq.~(\ref{DifA}), the original OM integral $O$ is modified by the observable $X$, which allows the trajectories to deviate from the most probable path.
 Such a path exploration is essential to calculate the CGF in the current framework.
-In Eq.~(\ref{DifA}), a trivial connection between $\mathbf v$ and $\mathbf x$ is introduced by the term $\Gamma$ since the maximization in Eq.~(\ref{QX}) is taken with respect to both $\mathbf v$ and $\mathbf x$.
-More specifically, we use $\Gamma=\int_0^\tau dt\, H_i (\dot{x}_i-v_i)$, where $\mathbf H$ is the Lagrange multiplier and we have used the Einstein summation convention.
+In Eq.~(\ref{DifA}), a trivial connection between $\mathbf v$ and $\mathbf x$ is introduced by the term $\Gamma$ since, unlike OVP, the maximization in Eq.~(\ref{QX}) is taken with respect to both $\mathbf v$ and $\mathbf x$.
+More specifically, we use $\Gamma=\int_0^\tau dt\, H_i (\dot{x}_i-v_i)$, where $\mathbf H$ is the Lagrange multiplier and we have used the Einstein summation convention (see later the case of a Brownian particle in a shear flow).